What is an Employer Value Proposition and Why Do You Need One?

 Once you’ve defined your employees’ experiences, you can create an EVP statement and ensure it’s being effectively communicated in the hiring process and promoted through the right internal and external channels.
 You’ll reap the rewards.

 Strong EVPs not only promote employee engagement, advocacy, and retention, says Kipps, but impact business results by linking talent attraction, engagement, and performance.
 “They reduce time to hire, turnover, cost per hire, and increase brand confidence and engagement, and the ability to solve important business challenges with the right high-performing talent in the right positions.”

 In the race to attract great employees, taking control of your employer value proposition is crucial.
 Want to learn more?
-Contact one of our employer brand specialists at Monster Strategic Talent Solutions to see how we can help establish your employer value proposition, give your career site and audit and more.
+Contact one of our employer brand specialists at Monster Strategic Talent Solutions to see how we can help establish your value proposition, audit your career site, and more.